AK-Saigyouji/Procedural-Cave-Generator/Modules.md

 Fortunately there's a simple fix: right at the start, we can initialize the boundary tiles to be all wall tiles.
 That way, when we perform smoothing, we'll get a more natural cavern-like appearance.

 We could write a few loops to manually set map[x, y] = Tile.Wall at the appropriate places.
-But Map has a few extension methods that make such transformations simpler and more compact: they are Transform, TransformBoundary, and TransformInterior, and they take a Func<int, int, Tile>: i.e. any function that takes two integers and outputs a Tile.
+But Map has a few extension methods that make such transformations simpler: they are Transform, TransformBoundary, and TransformInterior, and they take a Func<int, int, Tile>: i.e. any function that takes two integers and outputs a Tile.
 They can also take lambdas, which is what we'll use:

 ```cs
 public override Map Generate()